-Previous efforts in qualitative mechanics have created systems that can reason about clocks [17], mechanisms [13, 19], and internal combustion engines [14].
+Previous efforts in qualitative mechanics have created systems that can reason about clocks [20], mechanisms [15, 22], and internal combustion engines [16].
 Some researchers use high-resolution inputs or CAD systems to produce structural descriptions containing metric information which can also be exploited by the system.
-Aside from the annotations described here, we do not exploit metric information at all.
-SketchIt [19] used sketched input, but allowed only a handful of abstract types to be drawn.
+Aside from annotations and low-level visual properties included in similarity computations, we do not exploit metric information at all.
+SketchIt [22] used sketched input, but allowed only a handful of abstract types to be drawn.

-The use of experience in model formulation was proposed by [4], in the context of improving compositional modeling by choosing appropriate perspectives and levels of detail.
+The use of experience in model formulation was proposed by Falkenhainer [4], for improving compositional modeling by choosing appropriate perspectives and levels of detail.
 Unlike this effort, he assumed a complete and correct domain theory as a starting point.

-Similarity-based qualitative simulation [22] also uses analogy for qualitative reasoning, but focuses on multi-state reasoning.
-Here the problems all involve single-state reasoning.
+Similarity-based qualitative simulation [25] also uses analogy for qualitative reasoning, but focuses on multi-state reasoning, unlike the single-state problems addressed here.